 International Classification Of Diseases (ICD)

-The first edition of the ICD was known as the 'International List of Causes of Death.'
-The International Statistical Institute adopted it in 1893 and entrusted to the World Health Organization (WHO) at its inception in 1948.
+The first edition of the ICD was known as the "International List of Causes of Death."
+The International Statistical Institute adopted it in 1893 and entrusted it to the World Health Organization (WHO) at its inception in 1948.
 Since then, the ICD has been subdivided into more classifications, including:

-the International Classifications of Diseases for Oncology (ICD-O),
+The International Classifications of Diseases for Oncology (ICD-O)

-the Application of the International Classification of Diseases to Neurology (ICD - 10 - NA),
+The Application of the International Classification of Diseases to Neurology (ICD - 10 - NA)

 Diagnostic Statistical Manual Of Mental Disorders (DSM)

-By requiring doctors and other providers to use a standard set of diagnostic labels and symptoms, insurance companies can determine quickly if treatment will be covered, and if the treatment provided is something they approve of.
-Insurance companies typically only cover research-driven treatments that have demonstrated effectiveness in multiple peer-reviewed and analyzed studies and clinical trials.
+By requiring doctors and other providers to use a standard set of diagnostic labels and symptoms, insurance companies can quickly determine if treatment will be covered and if they approve of the treatment provided.
+Insurance companies often only cover research-driven treatments that have demonstrated effectiveness in multiple peer-reviewed and analyzed studies and clinical trials.